You Might Not Be Getting All The Benefits Of Vitamin D If You're Low In Magnesium

 Should you be taking them at the same time?

-A supplement of 60 international units daily does correct vitamin D deficiency, and people can test the level with a straightforward blood test or just take the supplement daily and feel confident they have enough vitamin D on board.
-If you're routinely consuming refined grains in lieu of whole grains, you may be short on magnesium, which ultimately affects your vitamin D levels.
+And if you're routinely consuming refined grains in lieu of whole grains, you may be short on dietary magnesium, which ultimately affects your vitamin D levels.
 If you choose to supplement with magnesium, "taking less than 300 mg of magnesium for men and 270 mg for women is generally recommended," Sasse says.* "These are very safe vitamins and supplements, and they can be taken together."

 Ensuring that you're getting enough vitamin D to reap its many benefits is a great idea, and supplements make it easy.
 But magnesium plays an important role in converting that vitamin D into a usable form in the body.
 If you're worried that your diet doesn't include enough magnesium-rich foods, pairing your vitamin D with a magnesium supplement may be a savvy move.*